-The word tea comes from the Chinese language and in Mandarin it is called “Cha” (see left image).
+The word tea comes from the Chinese language and in Mandarin, it is called “Cha” (see left image).

 Tea was brought to Europe first by Dutch traders.
 They came in contact with tea through Chinese traders in Java who came from the southern port of Amoy (Xiamen today).

 Other parts of the world come in touch with tea through overland trade.
-Caravans brought their goods along the silk road which led through Mongolia, the Slavic-Indian area to Arabia.
+Caravans brought their goods along the silk roads which led through Mongolia, the Slavic-Indian area to Arabia.

 It would be technically incorrect to say fruit tea or herbal tea because they are not “real” teas (often called infusions, tisanes, etc.).

 However the colloquial English today does not make a distinction between them.

 As long as something is brewed out of leaves, roots, fruits, seeds, flowers, tree bark or something similar, it is called tea.